Pratham-Jain273/my_repo/README.md

 Automatically mark attendance upon successful recognition of a registered face.
 Data Storage:

-Maintain attendance logs in a database with details like name, date, and time of attendance.
-Reporting:

 Generate attendance reports for specific users, groups, or timeframes.
 Notifications (Optional):